2022 Mount Olive Trojans men's volleyball team

-The 2022 Mount Olive Trojans men's volleyball team represents Mount Olive College in the 2022 NCAA Division I & II men's volleyball season.
+The 2022 Mount Olive Trojans men's volleyball team represented Mount Olive College in the 2022 NCAA Division I & II men's volleyball season.
 The Trojans, led by third year head coach Ali'i Keohohou, were picked to win the Conference Carolinas title in the coaches preseason poll, and they will host the 2022 Conference Carolinas men's volleyball tournament.

-Season highlights

-Will be filled in as the season progresses.